ayoayco/simple-tts/README.md

 You can disable the built-in audio player with `--skip_play` if you choose to play the audio files generated with your preferred player.

 This is useful for when you just want to generate the audio files, leave your computer running, and come back to it after a while.
-Don't forget to [label your outputs](#labeling-your-outputs) to prevent default named files from being overriden.
+Don't forget to [label your outputs](#labeling-your-outputs) to prevent default named files from being overridden.

 ```bash
 python tts.py "Hello there!" --voice asmr --skip_play